Energy development: Fossil fuels

 Fossil fuel (primary non-renewable fossil) sources burn coal or hydrocarbon fuels, which are the remains of the decomposition of plants and animals.
 There are three main types of fossil fuels: coal, petroleum, and natural gas.
 Another fossil fuel, liquefied petroleum gas (LPG), is principally derived from the production of natural gas.
-Heat from burning fossil fuel is used either directly for space heating and process heating, or converted to mechanical energy for vehicles, industrial processes, or electrical power generation.
+Heat from burning fossil fuel is used either directly for space heating and process heating or converted to mechanical energy for vehicles, industrial processes, or electrical power generation.
 These fossil fuels are part of the carbon cycle and allow solar energy stored in the fuel to be released.

-The use of fossil fuels in the 18th and 19th century set the stage for the Industrial Revolution.
+The use of fossil fuels in the 18th and 19th centuries set the stage for the Industrial Revolution.

 Fossil fuels make up the bulk of the world's current primary energy sources.
-In 2024, 86% of the world's energy needs was met from fossil fuels, up from 81% in 2005.
+In 2024, 86% of the world's energy needs were met from fossil fuels, up from 81% in 2005.
 The technology and infrastructure for the use of fossil fuels already exist.
 Liquid fuels derived from petroleum deliver much usable energy per unit of weight or volume, which is advantageous when compared with lower energy density sources such as batteries.
 Fossil fuels are currently economical for decentralized energy use.